 On this page

-While some Aussies have dipped their toe into indexing by investing through an exchange traded fund (ETF), fewer have used the same investment approach with their retirement savings.
+Although some Aussies have already dipped their toe into indexing as an investment strategy when they invest through an ETF, fewer have used the same investment approach with their retirement savings.

 What is an index (or benchmark)?

-There are indexes for almost every asset class, such as Australian and international shares, property and bonds as well as currencies and commodities.
+There are indexes for almost every asset class (such as Australian and international shares, property and bonds), as well as for currencies and commodities.

-Within each asset class you also invest in indexes covering a subgroup of assets.
-In the case of shares, this might be industry (such as resources and financials), sector (such as the largest global technology or healthcare companies) and geographic regions (such as the 20 biggest Asian or European companies).
+Within each asset class you can also invest in indexes covering a subgroup of assets.
+In the case of shares, this might be the industry (such as resources and financials), sector (such as the largest global technology or healthcare companies) or geographic region (such as the 20 biggest Asian or European companies).

-The performance of well-known indexes (such as the S&P/ASX All Ordinaries, Dow Jones and NASDAQ) is covered daily in the financial media.
+The performance of well-known local and international indexes (such as the S&P/ASX All Ordinaries, Dow Jones and NASDAQ) is covered daily in the financial media.

 Indexing: How does it work?